standardhealth/argo-docs/docs/studies.md

 The study involves inpatient use of HCQ and its effect on two outcomes:

 * Invasive mechanical ventilation (IVM)
-* Inpatient death due to COVID-19
+* Inpatient death

 IMV serves as a proxy for serious, life-threatening disease, as opposed to "mild" disease.

-The study involves two study arms (those receiving or not receiving HCQ), as depicted below:
+The study involves two study cohorts (those receiving or not receiving HCQ), as depicted below:

 ![Hydroxycholoroquine cohort pathways](img/hydroxy_cohorts.png)

-The four possible outcomes are:

-1. IVM + Inpatient Death
-1. No IVM + Inpatient Death
-1. IVM + No Inpatient Death
-1. No IVM + No Inpatient Death

-If IMV is applied to most seriously affected patients (those who eventually succumb to the disease), the second outcome is expected to be relatively small.

 ### Cohorts